-Join Justin Seeley for an in-depth discussion in this video Creating simple text posts, part of Up and Running with Tumblr.
+Join Justin Seeley for an in-depth discussion in this video Creating simple text posts, part of Tumblr Quick Start.

 Now it's time to actually start publishing stuff here on Tumblr.
 In order to do that, we're going to utilize the Tumblr blocks that we discussed earlier in the series.
 The first block that we're going to cover is the text block.
 So I am going to show you how to create a simple text post using the text block here inside of Tumblr.
 In order to do that, you have to be logged into your Tumblr dashboard, and then simply click the icon labeled text right here.
 Once you click on that, it takes you to a simple posting screen.
 You'll be able to name your post here with the title element, and then enter in all of the post information here.

 This is just like a word processor.
 You can type, free range, anything you want in here.
 You have the ability to stylize it with tools like bold, italic, strikethrough, bulleted list, numbered list, quotes; you can even add photos, links, spellcheck, and more tags as well.
 At the very end, there's a little link that says HTML.
 If you click this, you'll be taken out of the rich editor, and into the HTML editor.
 This is for more advanced users that know how to write their own HTML code.

 If you're not familiar with HTML, my suggestion is just to simply ignore that button altogether.
 Let's go ahead and start off by adding a title to the post.
 So I will just call this Sample Post.
 I've already got some filler text copied to my clipboard, and I am simply going to paste that in.
 You can paste in text from Microsoft Word, TextEdit, or even InDesign; any text editing application will work, and it will paste directly into the Post editing window.
 Once you have your text in here, you can make any edits that you see fit.
 So for instance, if I wanted the first sentence to be in bold, I simply select it, and then click the B to make it bold.